 Every time you snap a photo or video, it’s automatically added to the Photos app.
 It’s easy to end up with a huge number of pictures, but luckily the app gives plenty of different ways to look through them.

-Photos is your main image browsing section, broken down chronologically into Years, Months, Days and All Photos.
+Library (previously simply called Photos) is your main image browsing section, broken down chronologically into Years, Months, Days and All Photos.
 Tapping one of those options will display your images accordingly, making it easy to scroll through and find what you’re looking for.

 Use the Years view for the wider perspective respresented, or drill down to Days for a gorgeous zoomed-in view that gives a gridded timeline of your photos, one day at a time.